 For most cases, there should be a mechanism in place to allow a more experienced subject matter expert to review the content that’s being authored.
 Creating lots of articles is half the battle, but bad articles can be just as detrimental to deflecting cases into your support organization as having no articles.
 Make sure every article is reviewed and edited by an expert before being published internally or externally.

-Review and retire articles
+Review and retire articles within your knowledge base

-Once you have an efficient process in creating articles and have a good base of knowledge for your customers to reference, you need to make sure your content is up to date, relevant, and accurate.
+Once you have an efficient process for creating articles and have a good base of knowledge for your customers to reference, you need to make sure your content is up to date, relevant, and accurate.
 This can be a challenge but a proper knowledge base system can handle this for you.
 If you are not lucky enough to have a system that can manage articles, then a process needs to be put in place to review articles every so often on their anniversary.
-This can be tedious but once the process is in place it will ensure you have a useful, relevant, and a knowledge base that is used and referenced by your customers.
+This can be tedious but once the process is in place it will ensure you have a useful, relevant, and knowledge base that is used and referenced by your customers.

 Listen to the comments

 Once your articles have been reviewed and published, your customers will start rating and commenting on your articles.
 This is an incredibly important tool for you to gauge if your articles are useful and well written.
-Listen to your customers and action on ratings and comments, you might think your article is amazing but if a customer can’t follow or finds that it’s inaccurate, then it needs to be reviewed and potentially removed.
+Listen to your customers and action on ratings and comments, you might think your article in the knowledge base is amazing but if a customer can’t follow or finds that it’s inaccurate, then it needs to be reviewed and potentially removed.